AaronHylands/Aaron_H_DnD/README.md

-# Drag and Drop Application for Summer 2020
+# Drag and Drop Bug Squishing Quest

-## Created by Selena Wells
+[COMPLETE] - Fix bug that allows dropping more than one piece in each section.

+[FAILED] - Fix bug that doesn't reset gameBoard on style switch.